crowdsecurity/cs-wordpress-bouncer/docs/DEVELOPER.md

 ### Stream mode, for the high traffic websites

-With live mode, as you tried it just before, each time a user arrives to the website for the first time, a call is made to LAPI.
-If the traffic on your website is high, the bouncer will call LAPI very often.
+With live mode, as you tried it just before, each time a user arrives to the website for the first time, a call is made to Local API.
+If the traffic on your website is high, the bouncer will call Local API very often.

-To avoid this, LAPI offers a "stream" mode.
+To avoid this, Local API offers a "stream" mode.
 The decisions list is updated at a predefined frequency and kept in cache.
 Let's try it!

 > This bouncer uses the WordPress cron system.
 For demo purposes, we encourage you to install the WP-Control plugin, a plugin to view and control each Wordpress Cron task jobs.